-6.15.
+- 6.15.
 As a rural community, the people of Horsted Keynes recognise that wildlife habitats should be protected and, where possible, restored, enhanced or extended.
-As required by the National Planning Policy Framework, if this is not possible then any harm caused should be adequately mitigated or, as a last resort, compensated for.
+As required by the National Planning Policy Framework, if this is not possible then any harm caused should be adequately mitigated or, as a last resort, compensated for. - 6.16.

-- 6.16.
 It is therefore imperative that any potential harm arising from proposed development is, where possible, avoided.
 Well-designed developments should be able to properly establish the location of habitats and the movement patterns of animals and wildlife such that development does not impact on these.
 If it is not possible to avoid such harm, then it will be necessary to identify and ensure that appropriate mitigation strategies are put in place.
-If it is not possible to put in place the necessary mitigation or provide appropriate compensatory measures, then development should not be permitted. - 6.17.
+If it is not possible to put in place the necessary mitigation or provide appropriate compensatory measures, then development should not be permitted.
+Policy HK10 comments about biodiversity net gain.
+It anticipates forthcoming changes in national legislation on the matter.
+At least 10% net gain is required which will align with the requirements in the Environment Act 2021 (Schedule 14 which inserts a new Schedule 7A into the Town and Country Planning Act 1990 - set to come into force in November 2023).

+6.17.
 Detailed ecological data can be supplied by the Sussex Biodiversity Record Centre (SxBRC), who hold data on sites and habitats, and protected and designated species, across the county.
 SxBRC provide data search services via https://sxbrc.org.uk/home/